Shopify/polaris/src/components/TopBar/README.md

 # Top bar

 Merchants can use the top bar component to search, access menus, and navigate by clicking on the logo.
-It's always visible at the top of non-embedded interfaces like Shopify or Shopify Plus.
+It’s always visible at the top of non-embedded interfaces like Shopify or Shopify Plus.
 Third-party apps that use the top bar can customize the color to match their brand using the [app provider](/components/structure/app-provider) component and are required to use their own logo.

 ---